OFFTKP/felix86/docs/how-to-use.md

 cmake --build build -j$(nproc)
 ```

+Make sure to [grab a RootFS](#rootfs) and then felix86 is ready to run!

-# Testing on other architectures
+## Using on other architectures

 Since RISC-V hardware is not up to par when it comes to both speed and extensions, it's desirable sometimes to use your more powerful hardware
 to run felix86 for debugging or testing purposes.

-[Spike](https://github.com/riscv-software-src/riscv-isa-sim) seems like a good candidate to emulate felix86, however the proxy kernel it requires seems quite incomplete.
+[Spike](https://github.com/riscv-software-src/riscv-isa-sim) seemed like a good candidate to emulate felix86, however the proxy kernel it uses seems quite incomplete right now.

 Currently to test felix86 I use qemu-riscv and run an Ubuntu image.